top of page

 What about food pre and post training?

 This comes down to the individual and the type of training you intend to do.
 Nutrient timing isn’t massively important for the majority.
-However, I do suggest eating a meal or snack consisting of protein, carbs and fat 1-2 hours before training.
-This will also be determined by how quickly you digest food.
+However, I do suggest eating a meal (2-3 hours) or snack (30-60mins) before training.
+This will also be determined by how quickly you digest food and the composition of those meals/snacks we will work on.
 Post-training nutrition is down to you.
 You don't have to eat immediately (within 30 minutes) after exercise.

 Training puts stress on the body, activating your sympathetic (fight or flight) nervous system and increasing respiration, heart rate and blood flow to your muscles.
 Research has shown that immediately after training your body is still in a sympathetic state.
 Allowing it to move into a parasympathetic state (rest and digest) will better prepare your body to digest food as respiration and heart rate come down and digestive rate increases.
 Eating a balanced meal within 2 hours of training will suffice.